BlueDiamond07/Collective_perception/README.md

 	make
 	sudo make install

-After making sure that the correct version has been installed, compile and install the project:
+After making sure that the correct version has been installed, compile and install the project.

-1. In the main directory of the project (i.e., the directory that contains the "src" directory), make a "build" directory, then compile and install the project:
+In the main directory of the project (i.e., the directory that contains the "src" directory), make a "build" directory, then compile and install the project:

 	cd "project name"
 	mkdir build